ubsicap/usfm/docs/lists/index.rst

 |badge_3.0|

 Standard USFM :doc:`table </tables/index>` structures can be challenging to display on small page sizes, or digital device displays.
 Scripture content is sometimes encoded within a USFM table in order to suggest a meaningful presentation, but the encoded presentation may only be rendered accurately or legibly in a larger format.
-The following structured list entry elements identify a set of related content, but do not encode a specific presentation.
+The following character marker pairs can be used to create structured list entries which identify a set of related content, but do not encode a specific presentation.

 .. note::